You are here:

 Home Page > The Loft Conversion Guide

-Welcome to our Guide which will allow you to judge whether your roof space, currently a holiday home for spiders, dust and the water tank – could be converted into that extra room you have always dreamed about.
+Welcome to our loft conversion guide which will allow you to judge whether your roof space, currently a holiday home for spiders, dust and the water tank – could be converted into that extra room you have always dreamed about.

 This is a long page but stick with us as it gives good background on everything you need to know about a new conversion.